marco-bernardi/SB-Contacts-Classification/readme.md

 ## Repository Structure
 The repository is organized into the following directories:

-- **Documentation**: Contains the documentation related to the software developed for this project.
-- **Software**: Contains the source code and scripts used for protein contact classification.
+- **Predictor**: Contains the source code and scripts used for protein contact classification.
+- **FromDataToPrediction.ipynb**: Contains the test and training loops.
+    - Follow the comments in the notebook for guidance.
+    - Note that to load the already computed SMOTE, you need to have the files `X_bal.npy` and `y_bal.npy` in the same directory as the notebook.
 - **Report**: Contains the detailed report of the project, including methodologies, results, and discussions.

 ## Usage